 The refrigeration cycle is the main basic cycle for all air conditioning and refrigeration equipment.
 In this chapter, we will discuss, the basics of a refrigeration cycle, mainly the vapor compression cycle, main concept, parts, components, working principle explained for HVAC system along with a real example, etc.

-Let’s get into Refrigeration cycle!
+Let’s get into the Refrigeration cycle!

 Evaporation means a change of phase from liquid to gas.
 In this case, heat needs to be added for the change.
 The amount of heat required to evaporate a liquid is called heat of evaporation.

-It is nothing but the boiling point, basically it means the temperature at which water boils into water vapor.
+It is nothing but the boiling point, basically, it means the temperature at which water boils into water vapor.

 It is nothing but the pressure at which water boils into water vapor corresponding to saturation temperature.

-Let’s take some water,
+Let’s take some water & heat,

 Superheat = Temperature at current stage – Boiling Temperature